srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/08-Implement Azure Functions.md

     | Region | **East US** |
     | | |

-> Note: Deployment ID can be obtained from the Lab Environment output page.
+> Note : Deployment ID can be obtained from the Lab Environment output page.

 4. Next, Click on **Monitoring** tab of **Create Function App** then select **Yes** for **Enable Application Insights**